Why horses?

 Fiesta

 Fiesta is a handsome, athletic Paint/Quarter Horse gelding who loves being a part of our therapeutic riding program.
-Fiesta is the first to greet you with a sweet nicker on your way down to the barn.
+Fiesta is a very versatile gelding with smooth gaits, making him a perfect equine partner for our riders that need that added stability.
 In his spare time, Fiesta loves to spend time on the green pastures with his friends.

 Koda

 Koda is a head turner with a playful personality.
-Nothing seems to bother him; he is just so curious about the world around him.
-Being a Frisian-Quarter horse cross, he has the strength in a compact package that would program needs.
-He gets along with all the other horses in the herd and is excited to have new herd mates and a green pasture.
+He is just so curious about the world around him and seeks the attention of anyone passing by.
+Being a Frisian-Quarter horse cross, he has the strength in a compact package that is the perfect fit for our program needs.
+He gets along with all the other horses in the herd and is excited to have green pastures.
 Koda is currently in training, and we look forward to his journey to become a vital part of our programs.

 Pecos